 - Divide the dough in half and shape into logs.
 Roll each log tightly, first in non-stick baking paper, followed by foil.
 Twist the ends to seal it tight, like a sweet wrapper.

-- Steam the seitan for 30 minutes, then remove from the steamer, unwrap and leave to cool for 5-10 minutes, then tear into chunks and add to any dish that traditionally uses chicken (like ‘Butter Chicken’).
+- Steam the seitan for 30 minutes, then remove from the steamer and leave to cool for 30 minutes (I find it firms up as it cools).
+Tear into chunks and add to any dish that traditionally uses chicken (like ‘Butter Chicken’).
 Alternatively, cool completely and store in an airtight container in the fridge for up to five days.

 Products used in this recipe: